 - It saves your total energy cost, in terms of reduced electricity, heating or cooling cost

 - It does definitely add that drops in the ocean in terms of helping with global warming

-- A green home feels great place to live in
+- A green home feels a great place to live in

-- It teaches your children from their early age
+- It teaches your children from an early age

 Buy Green Appliances